Skip to main content

 • Webhook URL is publicly accessible via HTTPS

-• Webhook is configured and active in gu1 dashboard
+• Webhook is configured and enabled in dashboard

 • Check server logs for incoming requests